 You May Be Embarrassed to Discuss Your UI

-We surveyed our audience asking if people with UI discussed it with their boss or coworkers.
-Only 12% said they did!
-It’s common for people to keep their bladder problems to themselves, not just in the workplace, but doing so may cause more problems for you.
+We asked our audience if they revealed their UI to their boss or coworkers; only 12% said they did.
+It’s common for people to keep their bladder problems to themselves out of shame, but doing so may cause more problems

 Use these 8 tips to take the stress out of your work day with UI.